-The Spring 2023 schedule for public planetarium shows is here
+The Fall 2023/Spring 2024 schedule for public planetarium shows is here.

 The ETSU Planetarium is a State-of-the-Art Full Dome Video Theatre